jule64/TripleDraw/README.md

 ### Performance

+TripleDraw's performance will be highly depend on the number of cores on your machine as well as the complexity of the scenarios being evaluated.
+For example, 50,000 simulations can be run in under 0.5 seconds in a simple no draw scenario using 8 cores machine.
+1 million simulation will run in less than 4 seconds under the same scenario.
+However, in a three draws scenario, these performances drop to 1 seconds and 8 seconds respectively(\*).
-TripleDraw uses parallel processing to distribute the simulations amongst worker processes.
-This allows us to achieve decent sub second performances at the default 50,000 simulations(\*).
-You can set the number of worker processes manually using the `--number-procs` option.
+You can set the number of worker/cores to use by setting the `--number-procs` option.

-*(*\**) Tested on a MacBook pro with 8 virtual cores.
-Actual performances may vary depending on your system's specs.*
+*(*\**) Tested on a MacBook pro with 8 virtual cores.*